Being short of time doesn’t mean you should miss out on Nepal’s amazing trekking experiences.

 Day 02: Trek back from Ghandruk to Nayapul and drive to Pokhara

-Since the 2 days treks are mostly in the lower altitudes near the cities, you can take these treks throughout the year.
-However to be precise, Spring and Autumn are the best time to take any treks in Nepal.
+Since the 2 days treks in Nepal are mostly in the lower altitudes near the cities, you can plan to go on these treks throughout the year.
+However to be precise, Spring and Autumn are considered best time to take any treks in Nepal.

 Spring, that is from March to May, is the peak months in Nepal.
 During this time, you will get the view of lush green valleys, vegetation, and forest.
 Also, you can see the blooming of local flora.
 It is even a great time to spot the wildlife of the region.